 I thought about all the women that might read this and feel shamed or poked fun at.
 You know, women that are drinking against their will right now.

 How could alcoholism be funny?
 I’m still struggling with it.
 Jokes about alcoholism will NEVER be funny to me.
-I have suffered in its grip.
 I have lost time with the people I love because of alcoholism.
 I have lost friends who couldn’t or wouldn’t stop.
 I have listened to women beg for sobriety so they could stop humiliating and abusing themselves.
+I have suffered in its grip and have needed alcohol addiction treatment.
 I have been to wakes and funerals of young women, and listened to their mothers wail over their coffins.
 I do NOT think that alcoholism is funny.

 I beg you to think about that person the next time you think it would be funny to throw out a possibly offensive tweet or Facebook status.